sathvik-spartan/QnA-Query-Answer-Chatbot-using-Langchain-and-Groq/README.md

 ## Contributions

 For feedback or contributions, feel free to open an issue or reach out!
-Let me know if you'd like to include deployment instructions (e.g., using Streamlit Cloud or Vercel) or integrate additional features like chat history or PDF/QnA ingestion.
+Let me know if you'd like to include deployment instructions (e.g., using Streamlit Cloud or Vercel) or integrate additional features like chat history or PDF/QnA ingestion or any other features.